justin-mar/leetcode/problems/0-99/40-combination-sum-ii.md

         return list;
     }

+    /*
+     * @param answer The unique combination of candidates that equals target
+     * @param tempList A temporary list used to store potential answers
+     * @param candidates The array of candidate values
+     * @param totalLeft target - sum of values in tempList
-    private void Backtrack(IList<IList<int>> answer, IList<int> tempList, int[] candidates, int totalLeft, int index) {
+     * @param index The index of candidate values we checked */ private void Backtrack(IList<IList<int>> answer, IList<int> tempList, int[] candidates, int totalLeft, int index) {
         if (totalLeft == 0)